Contributed Piece By: Dr. Rebecca Shultz, PhD in Biomechanics

 Caution when changing your Form

 Any time you change your form you are going to affect which muscles you are recruiting and how much you want them to work.
-By not taking it slow and allowing your soft tissue to adapt to your new movement patterns you can increasing your risk of injury and decreasing your performance.
-This was seen recently in a population of runners who decided to transition to quickly to forefoot running and ended up with pain in their Achilles tendon.
-Forefoot running requires more work by the calf muscle therefore putting more load through the tendon, PTs, such as Irene Davis, recommend doing some strength exercises for the muscles in the lower leg and the bottom of the feet before beginning with a change in foot strike pattern.
+By not taking it slow and allowing your soft tissue to adapt to your new movement patterns you can increase our risk of injury and decrease your performance.
+This was seen recently in a population of runners who decided to transition too quickly to forefoot running and ended up with pain in their Achilles tendon.
+Forefoot running requires more work by the calf muscle, therefore, putting more load through the tendon.
+PTs, such as Irene Davis, recommend doing some strength exercises for the muscles in the lower leg and the bottom of the feet before beginning with a change in foot strike pattern.

 Here are a few examples:

 The same is true for many other form changes – engaging your core, increasing your cadence, etc. You need to ease into it decreasing the mileage on your these training runs and then slowly building back up (a good thing to do during recovery or post-race season).
-If there is soreness in new muscles following a training run where you focused on reduce a red flag, you might want to think about strengthening these muscles before adding more miles.
-Here is a great quick overall strengthening program from none other than Mark Allen, 6 time Ironman champion, that can help strengthen many of the needed muscles used when you have good form (remember arms strength also helps your running!).
+If there is soreness in new muscles following a training run where you focused on reducing a red flag, you might want to think about strengthening these muscles before adding more miles.

 Subscribe to the Lumo Newsletter